 Since that very first trip so many things have happened, well first Mandy and Shay came back to Thibodaux and shared with our family just what God had done for them in Uganda.
 She knew that our fundraiser, Tour of Homes, was not just for orphaned or vulnerable children in our community, but also for the children of Uganda.
 Initially, it was a world wind, but things started forming and God started opening doors.
 Refuge 127 was formed and became an official 501(c) 3 by 2012.
 Now Mandy and Shay are leading teams to Uganda through the non-profit and we have done some amazing work in the village of Kachoma at the new orphanage site.
 Over the years through the donations that have come through to Refuge 127, we have seen the completion of 4 school classrooms, furniture for the classrooms, we have purchased 1.5 acres for future farming, built a girls dorm and just added bunk beds so every girl living there has here own bed to sleep in, dug two deep water wells for the orphanage site and also the people of the Kachoma village, and also built complete restrooms (and in case you wondering, basic buildings are not equipped with restrooms necessarily).

 The purpose of us providing these facilities is because we want them to ultimately be self-sustainable, have adequate living quarters for children who are orphaned or vulnerable (meaning needy children, children without one of their parents, or without a family who can provide for them), have a place in which they can also attend school, and lastly and most importantly a safe place in which they can hear the gospel of Jesus Christ being taught.
 We have not completed all the work there, meaning all the facilities on the grounds have not been completed at this point.
 We currently need to build a boy’s dorm because the boys are currently sleeping on the floor of their classrooms.
 So yes, they go to school there during the day and also sleep there at night.
-We need to build a common place or multi-purpose building which can be used for various purposes and also can be used as a church on Sundays.
+We need to build a commonplace or multi-purpose building which can be used for various purposes and also can be used as a church on Sundays.
 We desire to see the land be farmed, so they can reduce cost in food and truly live off of the land.
 We want them to be trained in Farming God’s Way, which is a program to teach them proper farming skills by learning how to farm the way God designed.
 It’s an incredible program and we have been lucky to be connected with some friends who are missionaries to Uganda doing this exact type of work, so we look forward to when we can use their calling.
 We also desire to build a fence around the property of the site to secure more safety for everyone there.
-This is just some of the projects that are in the works for Refuge 127.
+These is just some of the projects that are in the works for Refuge 127.

 If you want to know which way you can help, consider becoming a monthly sponsor through the Refuge 127 website and we can promise you your money will be used directly in Uganda.
 You can also do one-time donations through the Refuge 127 website also.
-We currently run a non-profit with very little overhead cost, using the majority of our donations directly on project specific needs.
+We currently run a non-profit with very little overhead cost, using the majority of our donations directly on project-specific needs.
 We all have full-time jobs and do this on a volunteer basis, so anytime you are desiring to help please let us know!

 More to come!